Skilled Long Island Attorneys Understand the Complexities of Products Liability Cases

 When a person is injured by a product that is unreasonably dangerous or unsafe, he or she may have a products liability claim against the companies that designed, manufactured, sold, distributed, leased, marketed or furnished the product.
 In other words, any company involved in the process of putting the product in the injured person’s hand may be liable for the injury and may be required to pay for lost wages, medical bills and other damages.

 Injuries that stem from defective products require thorough investigation to determine the parties potentially at fault.
-The Licatesi Law Group represents clients in product liability cases in Queens, Brooklyn, Long Island, Nassau County and New York State.
+The Licatesi Law Group represents clients in product liability cases across New York state, including Queens, Brooklyn, Bronx, Manhattan, and Staten Island, as well as Long Island.
 We know how to develop solid cases based on all relevant grounds of liability.

 Product defects that can cause injuries